Decide What's Important and What Is Less So

 Impacts can be measured in two ways, and the most effective BIAs use a combination of both:

 • Qualitative Analysis: This uses descriptive scales (e.g., High, Medium, Low) to assess impacts that are difficult to assign a specific monetary value to.
 This is ideal for measuring things like reputational damage, loss of customer confidence, or employee morale.
-Its main advantage is that it quickly prioritizes risks, but it lacks the financial precision needed for a cost-benefit analysis of controls.
+Its main advantage is prioritizing risks quickly, but it lacks the financial precision needed for a cost-benefit analysis.

 • Quantitative Analysis: This assigns a specific monetary value ($) to the impact.
 This is used for measurable losses like lost revenue per hour, regulatory fines, or the cost of manual workarounds.
 The major advantage is that it provides clear financial data to justify security investments.
 For example, “This outage will cost us $100,000 per hour in lost sales” is a powerful statement when requesting funding for a high-availability solution.

-A mature analysis might use scenario modeling—walking through a small set of plausible disruption scenarios with business stakeholders to define a range of outcomes (minimum, maximum, and most likely).
+A mature analysis might involve scenario modeling—where we walk through a small set of plausible disruption scenarios with business stakeholders to define a range of outcomes (minimum, maximum, and most likely).
 This provides a far more nuanced and credible dataset that aligns with how management views other business risks.

 The additional lens: The Customer Value Chain Contribution (CVCC)©